 We can’t always provide immediate answers but we’ll make a plan of action on how to tackle each issue and talk through all the relevant options.
 For instance, a person might talk about their fear around crossing roads.
 This may mean that they don’t venture out as much as they’d like, which can lead to boredom and social isolation and there’s a high risk of depression setting in.

 ECLOs would make an emergency referral for vision rehabilitation and mobility training, highlighting the vulnerability of the person and the associated risks.
-It might be appropriate to signpost to RNIB's emotional support and perhaps a referral to a local agency offering befriending as well, so the person feels less alone.
+It might be appropriate to signpost to RNIB's sight loss counselling service and perhaps a referral to a local agency offering befriending as well, so the person feels less alone.

 Emotional support and reassurance are vital when talking with patients as often they’re overwhelmed by the amount of medical input and be thoroughly sick of being in hospital.
 Many are worried about what will happen once they arrive home.
 It’s also really important to communicate effectively with all medical professionals involved.
 We need to make sure messages to the patient and their family are clear and updated regularly to try and avoid confusion.
 Confusion always makes a stressful situation a lot worse.